Railcar-launched ICBM: Chinese system

 China performed a cold launch test of a railroad based ICBM system in December 2016, which is equipped with the country's DF-41 missile and operated by the People's Liberation Army Rocket Force.

 North Korean system

-In September 2021, North Korea tested a new rail-based ICBM system, and released photos of it firing a missile.
-A North Korean official said of the system, "The railway-borne missile system serves as an efficient counter-strike means capable of dealing a harsh multi-concurrent blow to the threat-posing forces."
-The country has stated it plans to create a brigade of railroad based ICBM launchers in the near future.
+In September 2021, North Korea tested a new rail-based short-range ballistic missile (SRBM) system, and released photos of it firing a missile.
+A North Korean official said that the railway-borne missile system "serves as an efficient counter-strike means capable of dealing a harsh multi-concurrent blow to the threat-posing forces."
+The test of the railway-launched SRBM could create the basis of a future railway-launched ICBM.

+Indian system

+India has carried out the successful launch of the Intermediate Range Agni-Prime Missile from a rail-based Mobile launcher system.
+This next-generation missile is designed to cover a range of up to 2000 kilometres and is equipped with various advanced features.
+The first-of-its-kind launch carried out from a specially designed rail-based Mobile Launcher, which can move on the Rail network without any preconditions that allowing the user to have cross-country mobility and launch within a short reaction time with reduced visibility.